charlierobin/clean-unity-projects/README.md

 I wrote this for myself, to work on my computer with my hard drive setup etc. It works and works nicely, and I'm very pleased with it.

-But as for what happens on other people's computers, Windows machines, etc etc, well, who knows…
+There's a fair amount of error checking, but as for what happens on other people's computers, Windows machines, etc etc, well, who knows…